calaldees/teacherEducation/teacherEducation/howDoYouLearnToTeach.md

 How do you learn to teach
 =========================

-Targets: talk through - (already done in induction, double )

-* Aims and purposes of our teaching and learning
-* Meta-pedagogy (not _tips for teaching_)
-* Tacit knowledge transfer - e.g. Riding Bike, Learning to read
+Discussed earlier:
-* Reflection
+Sustained Targets and Reflection

 Aims of Subject Pedagogy
 ------------------------

-* What is Subject Pedagogy?
-* You already have foundation subject knowledge
+* You already have foundation 'subject knowledge'
-* We are learning HOW to teach someone about Computing
+* We are learning HOW to teach someone about Computing (the pedagogy)
 * I will not be showing you tips for teaching
-* I will not give you resources
+* My job is is not to give you resources (you can find loads online)
 * I don't know the 'right' way to teach.
 Nobody does.
 It's contextual.
 * Training _you_ as teachers to _reinvent the profession_ (and not be cones of us teacher trainers)
 * Preparing students for a future we are unsure of